harishasan/apache-spark-overview/README.md

 You can use RDDs when you want to perform low-level transformations and actions on your unstructured data.
 This means that you don’t care about imposing a schema while processing or accessing the attributes by name or column.
 In addition, you don’t necessarily need the optimization and performance benefits that DataFrames and DataSets(another high level abstraction on top of RDD) can offer for (semi) structured data.

 Note that, even though the Spark, Python and R data frames can be very similar, there are also a lot of differences.
-Spark DataFrames carry the specific optimalization under the hood and can use distributed memory to handle big data, while Pandas DataFrames and R data frames can only run on one computer.
+Spark DataFrames carry the specific optimization under the hood and can use distributed memory to handle big data, while Pandas DataFrames and R data frames can only run on one computer.
 However, these differences don’t mean that the two of them can’t work together.
 You can reuse your existing Pandas DataFrames to scale up to larger data sets.
 If you want to convert your Spark DataFrame to a Pandas DataFrame and you expect the resulting Pandas’s DataFrame to be small, you can use the following lines of code:
 ```
 df.toPandas()
 ```